soumya92/barista/timing.md

 - `At(time.Time)`: Tick at a specific time.
 If in the past, tick immediately.
 - `Every(time.Duration)`: Tick after the given duration, and repeat.

-`Tick() <-chan struct{}` returns a channel that will be notified for each tick of the scheduler.
+`C` holds a `chan <-struct{}` that will be notified for each tick of the scheduler, similar to [`time.Ticker`](https://golang.org/pkg/time/#Ticker).
 It is almost guaranteed that the bar is active when a value is received on this channel.
 (There's a small chance that the bar has paused again in the time since the signal was sent, but this is unlikely).

 ## Example